 What are the treatment options for joint contractures?

 Once a joint contracture has occurred, the first line of treatment is generally conservative.
-Specific management strategies again depend on which joint is affected.
+Specific management strategies will depend on which joint is affected.
 Modalities of contracture treatment include daily active and passive stretching and the use of bracing and splinting to promote muscle stretch.
 Should these measures prove ineffective, evaluation by an orthopedic surgeon is recommended to determine whether surgical intervention may be indicated.

 Surgical treatment may be effective in the treatment of joint contractures in a variety of situations, depending on the cause.
 In the post-traumatic setting, extra bone called “heterotopic ossification” may be limiting joint range of motion – this may be resected in order to improve joint mobility.
 More typically, however, contractures are a result of shortening of localized muscles, tendons, ligaments or the joint capsule (covering over a joint) itself.
-In these cases, surgery would address the structure at issue by releasing whatever tissue is tight.
+In these cases, surgery would address the issue by releasing whatever tissue is tight.
 This may be referred to as a “capsular release,” “tenotomy,” or “muscle recession.”
 The mainstay of any surgical treatment includes careful post-operative therapy to preserve any motion gained in the operating room.

-Your doctor at the International Center for Limb Lengthening will take the time to make sure you understand all of your options and then will customize your treatment to meet your specific needs.
+Your doctor at the International Center for Limb Lengthening will take the time to make sure you understand all your options and then will customize your treatment to meet your specific needs.
 Our patients benefit from our team-centered approach with world-renowned surgeons and specialized physician assistants, nurses and physical therapists.
 We help patients with joint contractures achieve their best possible result.